Before I answer any questions, thank you. For reading. So much. I can’t help writing – but you reading it is a thrill.

 Who am I?
 The short version, non-work edition.
 Bubbly introvert.
 Reformed nomad.
 Surprise athlete.
 Compulsive organizer.
 Bookworm.
 Traveler.
 Baker.
 Artist.
 Blessed.
 See also Ten Things (2006), Desperate for Content… (2007), Stripping, Science and Other Fallback Careers (2008), Facebook to Blog to New York Times (2009), I Love Geeks (2010), Depression: Nothing to Get Depressed About (2011), Get to Know Your Blogger (2014), The Proust Questionnaire (2014) and Top Tens of 2014 (2014).
 And yes, in 2013 I was diagnosed with tall-cell papillary thyroid cancer (for that, search for “Interesting Times” posts).

 What’s with “Mistaken Identity”?
-Ever since I got an easy-to-remember address, I get email for other people named Sarah Morgan.
-Like, a lot of email.
-I could get annoyed, I could try to find a live person at Google, or I could shamelessly mine it for content.
+I get email for other people named Sarah Morgan.
+A lot of email.
+I could get annoyed, I could try to find a live person at Google, or I could mine it for content.
 I tried the first two.
 The third is more fun.

 You know some of the words you use aren’t real, right?
 I make up words.
 You should too.